OJB-Quantum/Quantum-Native-Magnetism/README.md

 ---

-The following techniques are at least eligible for Noisy Intermediate-Scale Quantum (NISQ) computing systems for quantum-native magnetic modeling:
+The following techniques are at least eligible for quantum-native magnetic modeling on Noisy Intermediate-Scale Quantum (NISQ) computing systems:

 ```
 - Thermofield-Double State (purified Gibbs state, VQE and VQS-based, NISQ and Near-Term Quantum)